apoorv74/behind_bars/content/docs/fifa_18_explore.md

 > Looks like teams trust experience goalies at the tournament, average age of a keeper is ~30 years.
 Left wing is an attacking position (Sadio Mane for Liverpool), most players here are ~25 years of age

-I sesnse a brilliant opportunity here for using some ggplot magick here.
+How can we not use a *ggplot* with such a beautiful dataset.
 What if we can plot the youngest and the oldest players at every potion and look at the results on top of a rectangular field (the same way team roasters are presented live on televisions).

-We wrote a small script for this task, it takes two parameters, player data (name, age, position, country) and the type ([y]oung/[o]ld) and then plots a field with names and respective country flags.
-Lets look at the results
+We wrote a [small script](https://gist.github.com/apoorv74/e4108b9ad9d3d14eb208dd15505be3b6) for this task, it takes two parameters, player data (name, age, position, country) and the type ([y]oung/[o]ld) and then plots a field with names and respective country flags.
+Lets look at the results.

+#### <center> Team Agile 11
 ```bash
 ./getPositionStats.R /tmp/all_players_age.csv y
 ```